|TOP 100 Things to do in Sydney, Australia|

 Climb the Harbour Bridge (Pylon)

-Sydney Royal Easter Show - Thursday, 21st March - Wednesday, 3rd April
+Royal Easter Show - Thursday, 10th April - Wednesday, 23rd April

-A highlight of this year's show will be Darcy's Quest, a futuristic story aided by pyrotechnics and spectacular special effects.
 The Easter Show also features a range of games, entertainment, education and, of course, those farm animals.
-Whatever your interests, the Sydney Royal Easter Show 2013 has something for everyone baa baa none.
+Whatever your interests, the Sydney Royal Easter Show has something for everyone baa baa none.

 The Powerhouse is, well, a powerhouse of things to do on a normal day; on a school holiday, it is hard to know how they pack it all in.
 You can even have fun activities, great games and clever craft for children to make and do at home - so you don't actually even need to visit the Powerhouse to enjoy the Powerhouse.